InboxPolicy vs ZeroBounce vs Kickbox vs MillionVerifier — for AI agents

 Use MillionVerifier when…

-You have a large one-shot list to clean at the lowest possible price and do not need a decision, MCP access, or free re-verification.
-It is the budget king for bulk hygiene — and it is who InboxPolicy escalates unknown results to under the hood.
+You have a large one-shot list to clean at the lowest cost at high volume and do not need a decision, MCP access, or free re-verification.
+It is the low-cost option at high volume for bulk hygiene — and it is who InboxPolicy escalates unknown results to under the hood.

 The honest summary